OritOphir/git-init-my-art-project-/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the (https://artalavista.com).

 ## Contact